How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Where to look

-• Research Institutes/Educational Institutes/Google Scholor
+• Research Institutes/Educational Institutes/Google Scholar

 Look for research papers touching your desired broad topic.
-You’ll find authors and their details.
+You’ll find the authors and their details.
 Find authors with some professional experience and approach them on their stated handles.

 • Social Media